This post may contain affiliate links. For more information, read my disclosure policy.

 • Buy 3 pounds of strawberries to be safe – not all strawberries are created equal.

 • The mixture is thick like jam once cooled overnight.
 When you mix it with your berries there should be a bit of excess jam but not too much.
-There is a sweet spot between too much (pie falling apart) and not enough (again, pie falling apart).
-Add extra berries as needed (my recent pie used 2 1/2 pounds).
+You may need to add more berries (sometimes I’ll use up to 2 1/2 pounds – once chopped different size berries will take up different amounts of room.

-• Note that this pie is not a gelatin pie recipe – without jello the pie texture and stability will be different than that of one made with gelatin, so keep that in mind.
+• Since this pie is not a gelatin pie recipe (without jello) the pie texture and stability will be different than that of one made with gelatin, so keep that in mind.

 Recipe Nutrition